am-tropin/poland-apartment-prices/README.md

 ## Machine learning approach

 - The given problem was solved by using **the scikit-learn RandomForestRegressor**.
-The result is in the [Poland apartments - price predicting.ipynb](https://github.com/am-tropin/poland-apartment-prices/blob/main/Poland%20apartments%20-%20price%20predicting.ipynb) file.
+The result is in the [Poland_apartments_main.ipynb](https://github.com/am-tropin/poland-apartment-prices/blob/main/Poland_apartments_main.ipynb) file.